C’Mun Sons, We’ve Chocolate to Buy For Mama

 (Speaking of which, leaving Munson’s in Bolton to head east on 6 is, not surprisingly, can be death-defying.)

 But how about the sublime beer brittle they make?
 In a really cool partnership, Connecticut’s Hooker Brewery and Munson’s have come together to each produce an excellent product.
 Hooker puts out the Chocolate Truffle Stout using Munson’s chocolate and Munson’s does a beer brittle using a Hooker lager.
-(That’s the Liberator Doppelbock in the picture, which is a lager, so I’ll believe that.)
+(That’s the Liberator Doppelbock in their picture, which is a lager, so I’ll believe that.)

 Anyone who knows me knows I love these sorts of local partnerships.
 So props to Hooker and Munson’s for getting this one done.
 And, hopefully, continuing to do it for years to come.